Dark-Kernel/hugo-term/content/post/securedlinux.md

 ---

-Almost everyone things linux is more secure, right?
+Almost everyone thinks Linux is more secure, right?
 Well, hold your penguins, because the truth is as slippery as a buttered-up Tux sliding on ice.

 # Is linux actually secured?